Robert Yerkes: Primatology

 Yerkes had a long and storied fascination with the study of chimpanzees.
 He began by purchasing two chimpanzees, Chim (a male bonobo) and Panzee (a female common chimpanzee), from a zoo.
 He brought them home and kept them in a bedroom where they could eat with a fork at a miniature table.
 Chim was a particular delight for Yerkes, and the summer that chimp and psychologist spent together is memorialized in Almost Human (1924).
 He had spent time in 1924 hosted by Rosalía Abreu at her large primate colony in Cuba.
 She was the first person to succeed in breeding chimpanzees in captivity.
 He was accompanied by Harold C. Bingham, Josephine Ball and Chim, the bonobo.
 Chim unfortunately died during the visit.
 Yerkes returned from this visit with advice from Abreu to help in raising and observing chimps on his own.

 In 1924, Yerkes was hired as a professor of psychobiology, a field he pioneered, at Yale University.
 He founded the Yale University Laboratories of Primate Biology in New Haven, followed by his Anthropoid Breeding and Experiment Station in Orange Park, Florida, with funds from the Rockefeller Foundation.
 The primate language Yerkish was developed at Yerkes Laboratories of Primate Biology.
-Yerkes retired from his position as Director in 1942, where he was replaced by Karl Lashley.
-After his death, the lab was moved to Emory University in Atlanta, Georgia, and was then called the Yerkes National Primate Research Center.
+Yerkes retired from his position as Director in 1942, when he was replaced by Karl Lashley.
+After his death, the lab was moved to Emory University in Atlanta, Georgia, and renamed the Yerkes National Primate Research Center.

 Asked how to say his name, he told The Literary Digest it was YER-keez.

 Legacy

-In April 2022, Emory University removed Yerkes’ name from the National Primate Research Center, after a review by Emory’s Committee on Naming Honors recommended that the name be changed due to Yerkes' past support for eugenics.
+In April 2022, Emory University removed Yerkes’ name from the National Primate Research Center, after a review by Emory's Committee on Naming Honors recommended that the name be changed due to Yerkes' past support for eugenics.
 The Yerkes National Primate Research Center will be known as the Emory National Primate Research Center, effective June 1, 2022.